carlinhoshk/website/src/content/docs/gitpod-dedicated/guides/getting-started.md

 _Follow the [Cognito User Pool setup process](https://eu-central-1.console.aws.amazon.com/cognito/v2/home)_

+> ℹ️ AWS Congito is a sensible identity provider to use when the goal is to quickly set up Gitpod in a test or POV environment.
+In this scenario, most settings should be left at their defaults.

 ![Congiton User Pool Process](/images/docs/gitpod-dedicated/guides/getting-started/sso/cognito/cognito-one.png)

-1. Most settings should be left at their defaults
+1. Navigate to the Cognito page in the AWS console.
+Select create user pool
 2. Configure sign-in experience:
    ![Congito Sing In Requirements](/images/docs/gitpod-dedicated/guides/getting-started/sso/cognito/cognito-signin.png)